AllenSWDB/allenswdb.github.io/databook/microns-em/key-tables.md

       - A cluster of layer 6 cells along the border with white matter.
     * - `PTC`
       - Inhibitory
       - Perisomatic targeting cells, a cluster of inhibitory neurons that target the soma and proximal dendrites of excitatory neurons.
-Approximately corresponds to {term}`basket cells`.
+Approximately corresponds to {term}`basket cell`s.
     * - `DTC`
       - Inhibitory
       - Dendrite targeting cells, a cluster of inhibitory neurons that target the distal dendrites of excitatory neurons.
 Most SST cells would be DTCS.